 There are occasions when patients need to be examined by a clinician which may involve intimate examinations.
 A chaperone provides a safeguard for patients during such an examination or consultation and protects against verbal, physical, sexual or other abuse for both patient and clinician.
 A clinician has the right to request a chaperone if they feel it necessary.

 Trust is important in the relationship between clinician and patient and we would at all times, wish you to feel able to ask for a chaperone.
-It is the policy of Dr Wilson & Partners to respect the privacy, dignity, cultural and religious beliefs of all our patients.
+It is the policy of the practice to respect the privacy, dignity, cultural and religious beliefs of all our patients.

 The Doctor should give you a clear explanation of what the examination will involve.